 Your uterus is about the size of a tennis ball.
 It’s putting pressure on your bladder, so you might be feeling the need to go to the toilet more often.

 Your body is zinging with hormones to help your baby grow.
 Nausea peaks around this time, so you might feel quite sick.
 You might also feel more emotional, and you could be happy or grumpy at a moment’s notice.
-Or you could feel like you have loads of energy.
+Or you might feel like you have a lot of energy.

 Either way, emotional swings are normal when you’re pregnant.